 In November 1944, the Nazi occupation of Albania ended.

-However, instead of breaking the cycle of suffering, the victorious National Liberation Movement (NLC) turned into the evil they vowed to vanquish.
+However, instead of breaking the cycle of suffering, the victorious National Liberation Movement (NLC) turned into the evil they once vowed to vanquish.
 In a sick twist of fate, the liberator had become the oppressor.

 Bunk'Art 1 (Tirana)

 When Nikita Khrushchev became the most powerful man of the Soviet Union in 1961, Enver Hoxha was furious.
-Labelling the nascent de-Stalinization process as outright treachery against the communist ideals, all ties between the countries were cut immediately, leaving Albania completely isolated on the international stage (Albania turned to China for a decade but the story repeated itself after Nixon’s visit to the country in 1972).
+Labelling the nascent de-Stalinization process as outright treachery against the communist ideals, all ties between the countries were cut immediately, leaving Albania isolated on the international stage (Albania turned to China for a decade but the story repeated itself after Nixon’s visit to the country in 1972).

 To compensate for the sudden lack of allies, Hoxha ordered the “bunkerisation” of the country.
 In his paranoid mind thousands of bunkers should transform his homeland into an impenetrable fortress able to withstand an imminent onslaught from all sides.
 Soon, Albania’s coast and countryside were littered with concrete domes, while her mountains were penetrated and permeated by underground fortifications.